 Interested in learning more about growing vegetables while helping to cultivate young gardeners?
 Come volunteer in one of the nation’s oldest youth gardening programs.
 All levels of experience and commitment are welcome to join the enthusiastic CVGP team.
 Volunteers do not need to be ‘expert gardeners’ but do need to love working outside and working with kids/families.

 Shifts for the CVGP occur Saturday mornings, 8 am to noon, for 16 weeks during the spring and fall.
+The spring session of the CVGP begins on Saturday, March 2nd and concludes Saturday, June 15th.

 Do you enjoy sharing your enthusiasm for nature with children?
 Become an Adventure Guide!
 As an Adventure Guide you will learn the importance of nature play, and how to promote unrestrictive, unstructured, and safe nature play.